Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Interaction with other drugs

-special instructions
+Special instructions

 It is recommended to store in a dry place, away from substances that release gases or vapors into the atmosphere.
-Storage in air (especially humid) reduces the sorption capacity.
+Storage in air (especially humid) reduces sorption capacity.

-Influence on the ability to drive vehicles and mechanisms
+Impact on the ability to drive vehicles and machinery

 Release form